SC-Networks/evalanche-soap-api-connector/docs/form.md

 ): FormStatisticInterface
 ```

-Retrieve a form by alias
+Retrieve a form by its alias

 ```